Analyzing your prompt, please hold on...

 A message handler can return a response immediately.
 For example, you could create a handler that checks if a header is present on outgoing requests.
 If the header is missing, it doesn’t pass the request along to the next handler and generates an error response which it returns to the caller.

 You can define the handler chain as a pipeline that will be able to process the outgoing Web request before sending it.
 For example, these handlers may check the request’s body or log some information about the request.
-Consider an example of a message handler creating to show the key concepts.
+The following example shows the key concepts of creating a custom message handler.

-Aspose.HTML for .NET offers functionality for custom message handlers creating.
-Let’s develop a simple custom handler that prints a message when a request starts and finishes.
-Take the following steps:
+Aspose.HTML for .NET lets you create custom message handlers for network processing.
+The example below develops a simple LogMessageHandler that prints a message when a request starts and finishes.

 2...